Misha Mansoor: Business ventures

 Mansoor, along with Periphery members Matt Halpern and Adam "Nolly" Getgood and Good Tiger guitarist Derya Nagle founded the company GetGood Drums (abbreviated GGD), in 2016, with the company name being a pun on Nolly's last name.
 GGD's primary product focus is amplifier simulation plugins, drum libraries, and drum groove packs.
 Mansoor regularly composes the music for GGD demos as well as posts video playthroughs of the demos.
+In 2025, GGD released a drum library of Matt Garstka's signature drum kit.
+Garstka is the current drummer of the Djent band Animals as Leaders.

 In 2016, Mansoor founded Horizon Devices, a guitar pedal and gear company, with friends Mehtab Bhogal and Brian Gilmanov.
 Horizon Devices has released many guitar pedals and accessories such as strings and picks and is endorsed by artists such as Yvette Young, Ola Englund, and Keith Merrow.

 Mansoor is a partner in 3DOT Recordings, along with Periphery bandmates Spencer Sotelo, Jake Bowen, Mark Holcomb and Matt Halpern.
 The label releases material created by Periphery, all of its associated side projects, and third party bands signed to the label.

 Mansoor, along with all of his Periphery bandmates, run a merchandise line called Bottom Ramen.
 Mansoor also has a partnership with Joey Sturgis Tones and has his own signature plugin Toneforge Misha Mansoor.

 Equipment

 Guitars

 Mansoor currently is a signature artist for Jackson Guitars, with his signature USA-made Juggernaut HT6 and HT7 guitars having first been released in 2015.
 Mansoor also regularly uses a relic Stratocaster made by the Jackson LA custom shop.
 In 2017, Mansoor and Jackson released his more affordable Indonesian-made version of the Juggernauts for the Jackson Pro Series line, and in 2021 Mansoor and Jackson released a Japanese-made version of Mansoor's custom relic So-Cal/Stratocaster as a part of the Jackson MJ line.
-Before being a Jackson signature artist, Mansoor used guitars by Mayones, Ibanez, Ernie Ball Music Man, Blackmachine, Strandberg, and various other brands.
+Before being a Jackson signature artist, Mansoor used guitars by Mayones, Ibanez, Ernie Ball Music Man, Blackmachine, Strandberg, and other brands.

-Mansoor is also a signature artist for Bare Knuckle Pickups, with his signature Juggernaut and Ragnarok Sets having been released in 2013 and 2017, respectively.
+Mansoor is also a signature artist for Bare Knuckle Pickups, with his signature Juggernaut and Ragnarok sets having been released in 2013 and 2017, respectively.

 Amplifiers

 Mansoor is a signature artist for Peavey Electronics, with his signature 120 Watt Invective amplifier head being introduced in 2017 and a 25 Watt mini version (the MH) being released in 2019.
 Mansoor also extensively uses the Fractal Audio Axe-Fx amplifier modeler for studio use and touring.
-Mansoor also uses amps by EVH, Friedman, Mesa/Boogie, and various other companies.
+Mansoor also uses amps by EVH, Friedman, Mesa/Boogie, the Grace and Empire amplifiers by Carstens Amplification and various other companies.

 Personal life

-Mansoor is an avid motorsport and F1 fan, and regularly posts pictures of his car collection, which include a McLaren 765LT Spider, a 991.2 Porsche 911 GT3 Touring, and a Subaru BRZ.
-Mansoor is Jewish.
+Mansoor is an avid motorsport and F1 fan.
+He is also a car enthusiast, having amassed a car collection and driving with Animals as Leaders guitarist and fellow car enthusiast Tosin Abasi.